honhanbao/ML_Ecommerce-Customer-Churn/README.md

 - Churn Prediction:
   - Predict whether a customer is likely to churn in the future (using one or more factors).
   - To identify customers at risk of churn and take appropriate measures to retain them.
-- Preferred Payment Mode: Predict the preferred payment mode of a customer based on their demographic information, purchase history, and other relevant factors.
-This prediction can assist in personalizing payment options and improving the overall customer experience.
+- Preferred Payment Mode:
+  - Predict the preferred payment mode of a customer based on their demographic information, purchase history, and other relevant factors.
+  - To assist in personalizing payment options and improving the overall customer experience.
-- Order Category Preference: Predict the preferred order category of a customer.
-This prediction can aid in targeted marketing campaigns and product recommendations, enhancing customer engagement and satisfaction.
+- Order Category Preference:
+  - Predict the preferred order category of a customer.
+  - To aid in targeted marketing campaigns and product recommendations, enhancing customer engagement and satisfaction.
+- Customer Satisfaction:
-- Customer Satisfaction: Predict the satisfaction score of a customer based on various factors such as order count, complaint history, and cashback amount.
-This prediction can help identify customers who may require additional attention or support to improve their satisfaction level.
+  - Predict the satisfaction score of a customer based on various factors such as order count, complaint history, and cashback amount.
+  - To identify customers who may require additional attention or support to improve their satisfaction level.
-- Coupon Usage Prediction: Predict the likelihood of a customer using coupons in the future.
-This prediction can enable businesses to tailor coupon offers to individual customers, maximizing the effectiveness of promotional campaigns.
+- Coupon Usage Prediction:
+  - Predict the likelihood of a customer using coupons in the future.
+  - To enable businesses to tailor coupon offers to individual customers, maximizing the effectiveness of promotional campaigns.
-- Cashback Amount Prediction: Predict the average cashback amount a customer is likely to receive in a given month.
-This prediction can help in optimizing cashback offers and incentivizing customer loyalty.
+- Cashback Amount Prediction:
+  - Predict the average cashback amount a customer is likely to receive in a given month.
+  - To optimize cashback offers and incentivize customer loyalty.